kenjilopezalt/kenjilopezalt.github.io/_posts/2014-06-24-Travelling-in-China?-Buy-Your-Train-Tickets-Early.md

 ---
 layout: post
-title: Xi'an to Chengdu&#58;Traveling in China?
+title: Xi'an to Chengdu&#58; Traveling in China?
 You'd Best Buy Your Train Tickets Early.
 ---

 Location: Overnight train K879, from Xi'an to Chengdu, China